CarliJoy/django-pint/README.md

 5. run `docker-compose up` in the root folder, this should build and start 2 containers, one for postgres and the other one python dependencies.
 Note you have to be in the [docker](https://stackoverflow.com/a/47078951/3813064) group for this to work.
 6. open a new terminal and run `docker-compose exec app bash`, this should open a ssh console in the docker container
 7. you can run `pytest` inside the container to see the result of the tests.

+## Updating the package
+Python and Django major versions have defined EOL.
+To reduce the maintenance burden and encourage users to use version still receiving security updates.
+Updating these dependencies have to be done in multiple places:
+ - `README.md`: Describing it to end users
+ - `tox.ini`: For local testing
+ - `setup.cfg`: For usage with pip and displaying it in PyPa
+ - `.travis.yaml`: For the CI/CD Definition